-The related estimated liability for employee benefits is the aggregate of the present value of the defined benefit obligation at the end of the reporting period plus any actuarial gains and losses not recognised, reduced by past service costs not yet recognised.
+The related estimated liability for employee benefits is the aggregate of the present value of the defined benefit obligation at the end of the reporting period.

-2.21 Leases
+2.20 Leases

 The determination of whether an arrangement is, or contains a lease is based on the substance of the arrangement at inception date: whether fulfilment of the arrangement is dependent on the use of a specific asset or assets or the arrangement conveys a right to use the asset even if that right is not explicitly specified in an arrangement.